prioritizr/prioritizr/docs/reference/binary_stack.md

 - keep_all:

-  `logical` value indicating if all integers should be kept in the output.
-If `TRUE`, the output will contain a layer for each sequential integer between 1 and the maximum value in `x`.
-If `FALSE`, the output will only contain layers for integer values present in `x`.
+  `logical` value indicating if all integers should be kept in the returned object.
+If `keep_all = TRUE`, then the returned object will contain a layer for each sequential integer between 1 and the maximum value in `x`.
+Otherwise, if `keep_all = FALSE`, then the returned object will only contain layers for integer values present in `x`.
   Defaults to `TRUE.`

 ## Value